 In Section 7 we present a Sybil-attack resilient neighborhood discovery algorithm SAND that uses the universe detectors to solve the neighborhood discovery problem provided that the necessary conditions are met.
-In their study of failure detectors Chandra et al [28] defined the weakest failure detector as the necessary detector to solve the specified problem.
+In their study of failure detectors Chandra et al [3] defined the weakest failure detector as the necessary detector to solve the problem that they are deployed to address.
 With the introduction of SAND, we show that the employed detectors are the weakest detectors necessary to solve the neighborhood discovery problem.
 In Section 8, we conclude the paper by discussing the implementation details of the algorithm and the attendant universe detectors.